lanranranM/Memory-Encryption-Kernel-Version/README.md

 # os-Memory-Encryption-Kernel-Version

 Added features to improve virtual memory system management in xv6.
 When a process is created, the memory system will encrypt the contents of its user pages to ensure its security and decrypt the page when the user needs it.
-Also, I introduce the clock algorithm to minimize the number of page decryptions to improve efficiency.
+Also, I introduced the clock algorithm to minimize the number of page decryptions to improve efficiency.

 ## How to start
 You can just experience the features by running the xv6 system which mentioned in its README.
 Moreover, I added some user tests, so you can run the tests to see how the memory system plays with user page tables.